-The new environment imposes pressures on many U.S. businesses and virtually all large ones, as not only will U.S. tariffs affect imports, but they will also prompt retaliatory acts by affected countries on U.S. exports.
+The current tariff environment imposes pressures on many U.S. businesses and virtually all large ones.
+Not only are tariffs affecting imports, but they also can, and have, prompted retaliatory acts on U.S. exports.
 Companies poised to respond to tariffs would do well to concentrate efforts on a number of factors:

 A multi-trillion-dollar upheaval